Last Updated On 11/5/2020

 We probably do not need to tell you this.
 The holidays are a notoriously tough time to travel by plane, train, or automobile.
 Even Ubers are hard to come by.

 It is a good thing you’ve come to Yonder Travel Insurance, though, because we’re here to help.
-Not only are we the world’s premier provider of travel insurance, but we’re also your partner-in-travel.
+Not only are we the world’s premier provider of travel insurance via comparison site, but we’re also your partner-in-travel.
 We have put together a list of the top six indispensable holiday travel tips.
 You can thank us later.

 Whether it’s Aunt Lucy’s house in Fresno or a holiday jaunt to Thailand, you’re going to want to research, research, research where you’re going.